 - Can present convincing evidence of continued ties to the United States.

 Therefore, your evidence should include proof that your visit or project had a definite end, you intended to maintain ties to the United States, and you kept ties to the U.S. after departing.

-For individuals such as students and contractors, should emphasize the term of their project.
-Demonstrate they there was a defined end date (even if it was extended).
+For individuals such as students and contractors, emphasize the term of your project.
+You can demonstrate that there was a defined end date (even if it was extended).
 You can also provide evidence that the length of your visit was limited by the terms of your visa in that country.
 Examples of evidence that you maintained ties in the United States include, but are not limited to: